davidcole1977/cats-app/README.md

 # cats-app
-WhatsApp, but with cat photos
+> A messaging web app that uses amusing cat photos instead of text